 Adjuvant radiation therapy concerns for older patients and/or those with small tumors

-Recent research studies have looked at the risks of using no radiation therapy for women age 70 or older or for those women with a small tumor.
+Recent research studies have looked at the possibility of avoiding radiation therapy for women age 70 or older or for those women with a small tumor.
 Overall, these studies show that radiation therapy reduces the risk of breast cancer recurrence in the same breast, compared with no radiation therapy, but does not lengthen lives.
 Guidelines from the National Comprehensive Cancer Network (NCCN) continue to recommend radiation therapy as the standard option after lumpectomy.
-However, they also note that women with special situations or tumor features (such being age 70 or older and having other medical conditions that could limit life expectancy within five years, a small tumor, no evidence of cancer in the lymph nodes or surgical margins, and an ER-positive cancer) could reasonably choose not to have radiation therapy and use hormonal therapy (see below) alone after lumpectomy, if they are willing to accept a modest increase in the risk that the cancer will come back in the breast.
+However, they note that women with special situations or low-risk tumors could reasonably choose not to have radiation therapy and use only hormonal therapy (see below) after lumpectomy, if they are willing to accept a modest increase in the risk that the cancer will come back in the breast.
+This includes women age 70 or older or those with other medical conditions that could limit life expectancy within five years.

 Learn more about radiation therapy .

-An adjuvant chemotherapy regimen (schedule) consists of a specific treatment schedule of drugs given at repeating intervals for a set period of time to treat early-stage breast cancer.
-Chemotherapy may be given on many different schedules depending on what worked best in clinical trials for that specific type of chemotherapy.
+A chemotherapy regimen (schedule) consists of a specific treatment schedule of drugs given at repeating intervals for a set period of time.
+Chemotherapy may be given on many different schedules depending on what worked best in clinical trials for that specific type of regimen.
 It may be given once a week, once every two weeks (also called dose-dense), once every three weeks, or even once every four weeks.
+Common drugs for breast cancer include:

 A patient may receive one drug at a time or combinations of different drugs at the same time.
 Research has shown that combinations of certain drugs are sometimes more effective than single drugs for adjuvant treatment.
 The following drugs or combinations of drugs may be used as adjuvant therapy to treat breast cancer: